 If you'd prefer a hike, head for Mount Taranaki, which sits at the centre of Egmont National Park.
 It has a comprehensive network of hiking tracks to suit all abilities.
 If you want to climb to the summit, it's recommended you go with a guide - weather conditions can change very suddenly.

 For something less physical but no less memorable, check out Puke Ariki Museum, the Govett-Brewster Art Gallery and Pukekura Park, before wandering along the Coastal Walkway.
 Look out for the 45m kinetic artwork known as the Wind Wand, a local icon produced by artist Len Lye.

-In the rhododendron season, New Plymouth’s parks and gardens are beautiful to behold.
-Or pull on your hiking boots and aim for Mount Taranaki.
+In the rhododendron season, New Plymouth's parks and gardens are beautiful to behold.
+Alternatively, pull on your hiking boots and explore Mount Taranaki.